Adam Tihany

-Adam D. Tihany (born Transylvania in 1948) is a hospitality designer based in New York.
-He founded multidisciplinary design firm Tihany Design in 1978, and is considered the originator of the title "restaurant designer".
+Adam D. Tihany (born: Transylvania in 1948) is a hospitality designer based in New York.
+He founded the multidisciplinary design firm Tihany Design in 1978, and is considered the origin of the title "restaurant designer".
 His firm has designed hotel and dining properties at many notable properties around the world.
 Tihany was named one of the greatest American interior architects by The New York Times in 2001.

 Early life and education

 Born in Transylvania, Adam D. Tihany spent his childhood in Jerusalem and later studied architecture at the Politecnico di Milano in Italy.
 He took his first opportunity to move to America, and in 1978, he established his own multidisciplinary New York design firm.
 In 1981 he designed La Coupole in New York City.
 Restaurant design allowed him the opportunity to design everything from the interiors and furniture to the Bernardaud table top and uniforms.
 He is often credited as being the first self-labeled "restaurant designer".
 His early years working in the foodservice industry prompted him to become co-owner of Remi restaurants in 1987, together with partner and executive chef Francesco Antonucci.